 Is arthritis making handles difficult?
 Lose the old compression-style handles and forget grasping, twisting, and cranking down those faucets and making your hands hurt.
 Switch out for sparkling new faucets with easy-to-move lever handles for your sink and shower and notice the difference right away!
 Even better?
 Most new lavatory faucets use ceramic quarter-turn cartridges, which means you don't have to worry about replacing washers every year or two on those old compression-style faucets.
 Another option is to do away with handles all-together with one of the many types of hands-free, sensor operated faucets.
 Don't want to change out the entire faucet?
 You'll need to know who made your current faucet and probably the model number too, but there's often replacement handles available, and they're simple to switch out.
 Most of the time you can just unscrew the old handles and screw the new ones back on!

 Another issue we encounter as we get older is finding out our knees don't work as well as they used to.
 Or they try to do the weatherman's job and tell us when a storm is coming!
 Either way, those low toilets that are great for kids just don't cut it after a while and could really use an upgrade.
-Whether you wish to add a elevated toilet seat or make the switch to a brand new toilet, well, that's up to you.
-We are glad to help either way.
 If you love your toilet, but are having a hard time with those knees, we offer a couple of options for toilet seats to make your commode feel more stable and give you a couple of inches in height, as well as things to make getting up easier.
-If you're ready to trade out your water-guzzling model for a new, low flow toilet, we offer many toilet models that look great, are a bit taller, and will help you save on your water bill.

 If your bathroom is designed in a way to make you feel like a contortionist when you try to grab the toilet paper, we have some very elegant options for you.
 Free-standing toilet paper holders can be placed wherever is most convenient for you, and are designed to be just as steady as a wall mounted holder while you're removing the tissue.
 If you just want to trade in your flimsy wall-mounted toilet tissue holder, we have options for that as well.
 In fact, we've seen small grab bars used as toilet paper holders.
 Talk about sturdy!